 Distinction in Writing: Writing for Publication or Performance

-The purpose of submitting completed work in the context of a college course is to evaluate how well you have internalized and represented the curriculum of that course.
-This component allows you the opportunity to go beyond the classroom and present your creative, critical, or professional work to a wider audience at the campus, local, regional, and national levels.
+The purpose of submitting completed work in the context of a college course is to evaluate how well a student has internalized and represented the curriculum of that course.
+This distinction component allows students the opportunity to go beyond the classroom and present their creative, critical, or professional work to a wider audience at the campus, local, regional, or national levels.

 Performance and publishing signify an endpoint to the creative process, an interaction with the world beyond the classroom.
-This signifies a step towards thinking of oneself as a professional and participating in those activities that a working writer does.
+This signifies a step towards thinking of oneself as a professional and participating in the activities of a working writer.

 - Publish a substantial piece of writing in a regional or national market.